Tangerine (Bloor novel): Plot

 On Senior Awards Night, Tino and Victor attack Erik and Arthur as revenge for killing Luis.
-The football coach restrains Tino, but Paul distracts him by jumping on his back, so that Tino and Victor can escape.
-Paul runs back to his house, where a confrontation with a furious Arthur and Erik causes Paul to finally fully recall the memory he had been repressing - after spray-painting a wall and wrongfully assuming that Paul had turned them in (it was actually another kid), Erik restrained his brother while Vincent Castor (his lackey at the time, mirroring Erik's relationship with Arthur) sprayed white paint into Paul's eyes as a twisted form of punishment.
-Paul confronts his parents about their concealment of the event.
-His mother cries and they admit to lying about the eclipse, stating that they were only trying to ensure that Paul never hated Erik for his actions.
-Paul's father finally breaks down as well when Paul asks whether they thought Paul hating himself instead would be better.
+The football coach restrains Tino, but Paul distracts the coach by jumping on his back, so that Tino and Victor can escape.
+Paul runs back to his house, where a confrontation with a furious Arthur and Erik causes Paul to finally fully recall the memory he had been repressing: When Paul was young, Erik had spray-painted a wall and gotten in trouble for it.
+Erik incorrectly believed that Paul had turned him in (it was actually another kid), so he restrained Paul while Vincent Castor (his lackey at the time, mirroring Erik's relationship with Arthur) sprayed white paint into Paul's eyes as a twisted form of punishment, resulting in his blindness.
+Paul confronts his parents with the truth.
+His mother cries and says that they covered up Erik's actions because they did not want Paul to hate his brother.
+Paul asks whether they thought Paul hating himself instead would be better, which causes his father to cry.

-Later, Paul's mother discovers a gym bag in the Fishers' garage full of items that had gone missing from the tented houses in the neighborhood and holds a meeting to reveal that Erik and Arthur robbed the missing items.
-Paul's father presents a restitution proposed by the sheriff, which, if signed by all the robbery victims, would result in all victims being compensated in exchange for Erik and Arthur not having charges pressed against them.
+Later, Paul's mother finds some items that had gone missing from the houses in the neighborhood.
+They hold a meeting to reveal that Erik and Arthur stole the missing items.
+Paul's father presents a restitution plan proposed by the sheriff, which, if signed by all the robbery victims, would result in all the victims being compensated in exchange for Erik and Arthur not having criminal charges pressed against them.
 Reluctantly, the victims agree.
-As they leave, they find the police, led to the house by Joey, waiting outside to arrest Erik and Arthur for the murder of Luis.
+As they leave the meeting, they find the police waiting outside to arrest Erik and Arthur for killing Luis.
 Paul tells the cops what he saw instead of covering for his brother.
-The police arrest Arthur while Erik is placed under house arrest.
-Paul decides to give the police a full statement to convict both boys for their crimes.
+The police arrest Arthur, while Erik is placed under house arrest.
+Paul gives the police a full statement to help convict both boys for their crimes.

 Shortly afterward, it was found that Antoine Thomas, one of the star players and quarterback on the Lake Windsor team, actually lived in Tangerine, causing all of the football team's records to be nullified, and destroying Erik's football legacy.

-Back at the school, Paul and his mother meet with the principal, who informs him that Tino and Victor have been suspended for 3 weeks for attacking a student.
-Since Paul attacked a staff member, he was expelled from all public schools in the county.
-As Paul and his mother leave the school, the kids outside express approval towards him for his actions defending Tino and Victor.
+Back at the school, Paul and his mother meet with the principal, who informs him that Tino and Victor have been suspended for three weeks for attacking Erik and Arthur at a school event.
+Since Paul attacked the coach, he was expelled from all public schools in the county.
+As Paul and his mother leave the school, the kids outside express approval towards him for his effort to defend Tino and Victor.

 Paul is enrolled in St. Anthony's, a Catholic private school, his only choice after his expulsion.
 The book ends with Paul being driven to his third school of the year by his father, thinking about Mike Costello and Luis and taking in the sight and smell of the orange groves.
 He gets emotional just thinking about what had happened to them and the effects it had on their families.